diogodurao/change/README.md

 - PDF file upload and processing
 - Extraction of "Change %" column data
 - Calculation of average positive and negative percentages
-- Simple table display of results
+- Simple table display of results# change